 Under the Criminal Code, fraud is divided into two possible charges: fraud under $5000 and fraud over $5000, depending on the value of the property or money defrauded.
 Depending on the exact amount defrauded or stolen, identity fraud may result in a mandatory minimum sentence (i.e. a sentence that must be imposed upon conviction).
 A conviction for fraud over $5000 can result in a maximum sentence of 14 years in prison.
 In addition to significant jail time, a fraud conviction may have a significant impact on employability as well as your ability to travel outside of Canada.

-Contact Us for a Free Identity Theft or Identity Fraud Consultation
+Contact Hicks Adams for a Strong Defence against Identity Theft or Identity Fraud Charges

 Our experienced Toronto criminal defence lawyers are ready to defend you against identity theft, identity fraud, and any other related charges.
 An acquittal is always our primary objective.
 Call us at 416-975-1700 or contact us online for a free consultation.